Space industry of Scotland: Higgs Centre for Innovation

 The Higgs Centre for Innovation was created by the Science and Technology Facilities Council at the Royal Observatory Edinburgh to incubate space startups, provide the sector with facilities for building and demonstrating space technologies, and to give doctoral candidates startup and entrepreneurial experience.
 The facilities include cleanrooms, cryostats, vibration shaker tables, thermal chambers, and EMC testing facilities.
 The Higgs Centre is one of four ESA Business Incubation Centres in the UK.

 Bayes Centre

 The Bayes Centre, at the University of Edinburgh, hosts a coordinating hub for space and satellite data science activities that brings together academia, NGOs, the space industry, and governmental organisations with a focus on commercializing university research.

+Ground Stations

+There are several Ground Stations in Scotland with the capability to transmit and/or receive data from polar orbiting satellites (geostationary satellites not included as the smaller infrastructure required means they are not restricted to industry).
+Some ground stations are for research, some are commercial such as Dundee Satellite Station, and some military, such as QinetiQ at West Freugh.
+Commercial ground stations include:

+Dundee Satellite Station

+Dundee Satellite Station was founded in the 1970s and is now located in Errol, Perthshire with a selection of antennas for X-band, L-band and S-band capability.

 Spaceports

 There are multiple spaceports in varying phases of development in Scotland.
-Two Scottish spaceports, SaxaVord and Sutherland, are scheduled to have their first launches in 2022.
+Two Scottish spaceports, SaxaVord and Sutherland, were scheduled to have their first launches in 2022.
+The date for SaxaVord has been pushed back to 2024 while Sutherland is still under construction.

 SaxaVord

 SaxaVord Spaceport is located on the isle of Unst, in the Shetland Islands.
-It is planned to host Lockheed Martin's first rocket launches as well as Edinburgh-based Skyrora's launches.
+It is planned to host Lockheed Martin's first rocket launches as well as Cumbernauld-based Skyrora's launches.